Elevator to the Gallows: Cast

-Jean-Claude Brialy makes an uncredited appearance as a motel guest.

 Production

 This low-budget black-and-white production was 24-year-old Louis Malle's first feature film.
 He had previously worked with Jacques Cousteau for several years, and was credited as co-director of the documentary The Silent World (1956).

 Malle cast Jeanne Moreau after seeing her in the Paris stage production of Tennessee Williams' Cat on a Hot Tin Roof.
 She had already been in a number of films, but her role in this film is often considered her breakthrough.
 Malle filmed her without the heavy makeup and extreme lighting that previous directors had demanded.
 Scenes of Moreau wandering down the Champs Elysees at night were shot on fast film from a baby carriage using only available light from the street and shop windows.

 Soundtrack

-Miles Davis in 1956.
-The jazz trumpeter's score for Elevator to the Gallows is considered by many to be groundbreaking.
+Jazz trumpeter Miles Davis, who produced an innovative score for Elevator to the Gallows, pictured in 1956.

 Miles Davis's score for the film is considered by many to be groundbreaking, with jazz critic Phil Johnson describing it as "the loneliest trumpet sound you will ever hear, and the model for sad-core music ever since.
 Hear it and weep."
 Richard Brody, film critic and writer for The New Yorker, wrote in 2016 that the score itself is "better than the film, by far".